STAC

 URL

-: the URL of your WFS source.
+: the URL of your STAC source.

 Set authentication if necessary (see next section)